DessimozLab/read2tree/README.md

 # read2tree

 read2tree is a software tool that allows to obtain alignment matrices for tree inference.
 For this purpose it makes use of the OMA database and a set of reads.
 Its strength lies in the fact that it bipasses the several standard steps when obtaining such a matrix in regular analysis.
-These steps are read filtereing, assembly, gene prediction, gene annotation, all vs all comparison, orthology prediction, alignment and concatination.
+These steps are read filtereing, assembly, gene prediction, gene annotation, all vs all comparison, orthology prediction, alignment and concatenation.

 read2tree works in linux with  [![Python 3.10.8](https://img.shields.io/badge/python-3.10.8-blue.svg)](https://www.python.org/downloads/release/python-310/)